ShoreShop/ShoreModel_Benchmark/README.md

 - ***Task2.Long-term prediction***: Predict shoreline position at the target dateimtes between 1950 and 1987 with timestep about 10 years interval.

 ### Modeling rules
+- Participants should not attempt to locate and retrieve the target shoreline data for Beach_X.
 - Participants may use any type of model including but not limited to hydrid and data-driven models.
 - Participants need to complete at least 1 task but it is encouraged to attempt both two tasks.
 - Participants must provide a short description to the method used.